 If you don't have an independent monitor, or you want to use a remote desktop, first you need to login to Raspberry Pi through SSH, then open the VNC or RDP service.
 So you need the following accessories.

-Pi Zero Pi Zero W Pi A+ Pi 3A+ Pi B+/2B Pi 3B/3B+/4B
+Item Pi Zero Pi Zero W Pi A+ Pi 3A+ Pi B+/2B Pi 3B/3B+/4B

 Micro-USB to USB-A Yes Yes No

-Receptacles

-converter wire

-(Micro USB OTG NO
+OTG cable

-wire)

 USB transferring to Yes Yes Yes

-Ethernet interface
+Ethernet interface NO

 Raspbian System